KMontero606/Election_Analysis/README.md

   - The winner of the election was Diana DeGette who received 73.8% of the vote and 272,892 number of votes

 ## Election-Audit Summary
-This project provided an efficient way of analysing the election results in  .
-Give at least two examples of how this script can be modified to be used for other elections.
+This script can be used with some modification for any election.
+One example of how this script can be modified for other elections is expanding on the voter turnout to include historical trend to see if more/less people are voting.
+Another example of how this script can be modified is to include voter qualification provided that additional data is acquired through the ballots.

 ## Resources
 - Data Source: election_results.csv